iBlitzkriegi/BungeeMaster/README.md

 # BungeeMaster
-Communicate with your Bungeecord instance with Skript!
+Communicate with your Bungeecord instance via Skript!